Record of Youth

-Record of Youth is a South Korean television series starring Park Bo-gum, Park So-dam, and Byeon Woo-seok.
-It aired on TVN from September 7 to October 27, 2020, every Monday and Tuesday at 21:00 (KST), and is available for streaming worldwide on Netflix.
+Record of Youth is a South Korean television series starring Park Bo-gum, Park So-dam, and Byeon Woo-seok.It aired on TVN from September 7 to October 27, 2020, every Monday and Tuesday at 21:00 (KST), and is available for streaming worldwide on Netflix.
 It aired while Park Bo-gum was serving in the Republic of Korea Navy as part of his compulsory military service.

 At the time of airing, the series recorded the highest premiere viewership rating for a TvN Monday-Tuesday drama of all time, and became popular outside Korea through Netflix.
 It received praise for its depiction of millennials and Generation Z, and was nominated for Best Screenplay for Television at the 57th Baeksang Arts Awards.
 Forbes named it as one of the best Korean dramas of 2020.

 Synopsis

-The series revolves around the lives of three youngsters in the entertainment industry as they strive to achieve their dreams and love without despair.
+The series revolves around the lives of three young people in the entertainment industry as they strive to achieve their dreams and love without despair.